sage-watterworth/starter-constellations-client/README.md

-# Starter Code: Constellations Client

-This server is intended to be run for some checkpoints in the Thinkful curriculum.
-If you have trouble getting the server to run, reach out to your mentor.
+# Starter Code: Constellations Client- This code was used as an example piece to practice deployment (and redeployment) with Vercel and Heroku.

 ## Installation Instructions